-The probate court's injunction violates these limitations by issuing a blanket freeze on all of the funds from the settlement-even though only a portion of those funds is in dispute.
+The probate court did just that here by issuing a blanket freeze on all of the settlement funds-even though only a portion of those funds is in dispute.
 At most, the Lawyers are entitled to 45% of the settlement proceeds under the contingency fee provisions of the Fee Agreements, plus any reimbursable expenses.
-(E.g., CR:145.)
-That leaves up to 55% of the settlement proceeds that undisputedly belong to the Clients; the Lawyers have no possible claim to this portion of the funds and thus there is no basis to restrict the Clients' access to this portion.
-The injunction must therefore be reversed and, at a minimum, modified to grant the Clients' access to the undisputed portion of the funds.
+(E.g., MR:145.)
+That leaves up to 55% of the settlement proceeds that undisputedly belong to the Clients.
+The Lawyers have no possible claim to this portion of the funds, and there is no basis to restrict the Clients' access to this portion.
+At a minimum, no evidence was presented to support the Lawyers'

-&lt;sup>10 Per Section 5 of the Fee Agreements, the Lawyers may be reimbursed for certain expenses incurred on the Clients' behalf.
-(Tab 3, CR:95; Tab 4, CR:103.)
-The Clients have agreed to set aside 45% of the settlement funds plus an additional amount for any reimbursable expenses-but the Lawyers have not provided any information on the expenses they claim.
-(2RR:15-19, 42.)
+11 Per Section 5 of the Fee Agreements, the Lawyers may be reimbursed for certain expenses incurred on the Clients' behalf.
+(Tab 3, MR:95; Tab 4, MR:103.)
+The Clients have agreed to set aside 45% of the settlement funds plus an amount for any reimbursable expenses-but the Lawyers have not provided any information on the expenses that they claim.
+(MR:413-17, 440.)